dafacto/moneyforsomething/_chapters/15_stay-the-course.md

 permalink: /book/stay-the-course/
 img_header: header-15.png
 img_footer: summary-15.png
+intro: Don’t be your own worst enemy.
+Ignore the market noise.
+takeaway: Always remember to stay the course!
 ---

 To achieve the benefits of investing requires sticking with your plan over a long period of time.
 Unfortunately, many people fail to stay the course.
 Let’s look at some of the common pitfalls.